keegandonley/Worm-Game/README.md

 # Worm Game
-## CS 315 Project 5
+### CS 315 Project 5
-## Keegan Donley
+### Keegan Donley
-### 5/9/2017
+#### 5/9/2017

-Everything works in this project as needed in the project specifications.
+Everything works in this project as needed in the [project specifications](http://www.cs.sonoma.edu/~cs315/projects/worm/worm.pdf).
-The only difference, is my worm starts with the head on the left hand side instead of on the right.
+The only difference is my worm starts with the head on the left hand side instead of on the right.
+Functionally, the game is playable the same way.

 The worm moves in the following way: